The Holder Rule: When You Take Out a Loan, and the Product is Defective or Fraudulent

 San Francisco, CA 94119

-Further information about the Holder Rule is published by the FTC and is available here.
+Further information about the Holder Rule is published by the FTC.
 You may also contact the Attorney General’s Office for more information:

 445 Minnesota Street, Suite 1400

 St. Paul, MN 55101